 Personal Property Declaration Forms

-Personal Property Declarations are due to Assessor by November 1st every year.
+Personal Property Declarations are due to the Assessor by November 1st every year.
 The Assessor may grant an extension upon receipt of a written request no later than November 1st.
 Connecticut law imposes a 25 percent penalty assessment for not filing a declaration, or if the declaration is not signed, property is omitted or a declaration is filed after November 1st.
+Please include account numbers on all declarations.

 Personal Property Assessment Appeals